 For further information see the related sections:

 The Law Offices of Burg & Brock have been handling personal injury and wrongful death cases exclusively since 1996.
-Cameron Brock, the firm’s founder, has built a reputation as a successful slip and fall lawyer in that time, accumulating a 99% success rate (with verdicts and settlements), and over $350 million in damages on behalf of his clients.
+Cameron Brock, the firm’s founder, has built a reputation as a successful slip and fall lawyer in that time, accumulating a 99% success rate (with verdicts and settlements), and over $1 billion in damages on behalf of his clients.
 Though Brock and his associates have taken on major cases in the last two decades, they have always endeavored to offer their services even to people whose budgets would normally not permit them the opportunity to hire a high profile slip and fall lawyer.
 Because Burg & Brock operates on a contingency basis, you don’t get paid anything unless they come through for you.

 The other issue that often daunts many people who are considering pursuing a lawsuit is the often exorbitant costs that accompany it.
 There are fees, costs for stenographers and private investigators, and the total price tag can easily reach the tens of thousands.
 That is why, when you are looking for the right slip and fall lawyer, you should consider the resources that a larger, more established law firm like Burg & Brock can provide.
 A firm like this has the resources to advance the cost of a suit, enabling you to hire the very best without worrying about your budget.
 Frankly, the only thing you should be worried about is getting the justice you deserve.
 Let the experienced hands at Burg & Brock take care of the rest.